 Macanese food is considered by gastronomy historians as the first-ever fusion cuisine in the world.
 However, its philosophy, ingredients and history remain mostly unknown to a lot of people.
 Now what does Chicago, Edinburgh, Cape Town, Lisbon and Malaysia have in common?
 The presence of a Macanese restaurant!
 All these cities have their own little piece of Macau whether in the form of modern fusion or the real deal.
 Minchi and African chicken are travelling the world and shouting out “Macau!” everywhere it’s served.
 Read on to find out where to get a taste of Macau in different corners of the globe.

-(See featured image above.
-Source: Fat Tea Facebook page)
+See featured from Fat Tea Facebook page

 Hailing from Malaysia, this clean and minimalistic decor restaurant is responsible for spreading knowledge about Macanese food in Selangor.
 Beautifully laid on the dish is a pork chop bun, which looks incredibly fancy, almost making us forgetting it started as a street food.
 Their tapas are also to die for, and great for sharing with friends and family.
 It’s usually the best way to experience different flavors and dishes without getting too full.
 Serradura and egg tarts are also on the menu, so be sure to keep some space for these!
 Check their Facebook page for more information and delightful pictures.